 What primary endpoint was used to measure the contraceptive reliability of Skyla?

-What were the most common adverse reactions that were observed in greater than 5% of women during clinical trials?
+What were the most common adverse reactions that were observed in greater than or equal to 5% of women during clinical trials?

 Most common adverse reactions (occurring in ≥ 5% users) were vulvovaginitis (20.2%), abdominal/pelvic pain (18.9%), acne/seborrhea (15.0%), ovarian cyst (13.2%), headache (12.4%), dysmenorrhea (8.6%), breast pain/discomfort (8.6%), increased bleeding (7.8%) and nausea (5.5%).